turgu1/esp32-simple-iot-framework/README.md

 The following is the current state of items being developped:

-- [x] ESP-NOW and UDP packets transmission to the ESP-32 Gateway
+- [✓] ESP-NOW and UDP packets transmission to the ESP-32 Gateway
-- [x] ESP-NOW encryption
+- [✓] ESP-NOW encryption
-- [x] ESP-NOW packet delivery verification
+- [✓] ESP-NOW packet delivery verification
 - [ ] UDP encryption
 - [ ] UDP packet delivery verification
 - [ ] MQTT delivery